 As we research our exhibits, we always compile much more information than we can present on the walls of the Lynne D. Hohlbein Education Room.
 Visitors to the museum can take home a list of further resources related to the various subjects covered in “Suffrage & Sovereignty.”
-Since many people are unable to visit the museum this year, we wanted to present a list of further resources for our digital visitors as well.
+For your convenience, we have created a list here on our blog with the same list.

 - Boomhower, Ray E. Fighting for Equality: A Life of May Wright Sewall.
 Indiana Historical Society Press, 2007.